 This section describes also the organisational structure and decision-making process and their justification in relation to the complexity and scale of the project.

-This section will be used to assess the evaluation element 2: Capacity and Commitment of the Principal Investigator.
+This section will be used to assess the evaluation element 2: Strategic lead and project management of the Principal Investigator.